n10v/id3v2/README.md

 # id3v2

-## IMHO
-I think, **ID3** is a very overwhelmed standard: it does **more than it really should do**.
-There are a lot of aspects, which developer should take into consideration.
-And that's why it's pretty complicated to write a **good library**.
-So if you have some thoughts and ideas or if you want to support me about writing a **new simple and elegant standard** for providing information for digital music tracks, just write me an e-mail.
-I think, it's a good time to write an appropriate standard for it 😉

-## Description
-**Fast and stable ID3 parsing and writing library for Go, based only on standard library and without any third-party dependency.**
+**Fast and stable ID3 parsing and writing library for Go, based only on standard library.**

 It can:
 * support ID3v2.3 and ID3v2.4 tags;